tsipkens/atems/README.md

 This `seg_carboseg(...)` function employs Python to implement a convolutional neural network (CNN) for segmentation as described by [Sipkens et al.][ptech.cnn] Details and code for the training of the network are available in a parallel repository at https://github.com/maxfrei750/CarbonBlackSegmentation, with primary contributions by Max Frei ([@maxfrei750](https://github.com/maxfrei750)).
 The implementation here makes use of the ONNX file output (to be downloaded [here](https://github.com/tsipkens/FPN-resnet50-imagenet)) from that procedure and employs the Python ONNX runtime for execution.
 Use of this function requires the necessary Python environment as a pre-requisite.

 > We also note that, as of this writing, MATLAB does not support the necessary layers to import the ONNX as a native MATLAB object.
+The corresponding ONNX file is available **[here](https://github.com/maxfrei750/CarbonBlackSegmentation/releases/download/v1.0/FPN-resnet50-imagenet.onnx)**.

 Details on the setup and use of this component are given in the [README](carboseg/README.md) in the **carboseg** subfolder.
 Two options exist for interacting with the Python code: (1) initializing an instance of Python directly in MATLAB or (2) a multi-step procedure of exporting and reimporting images.